 What opportunities are available for studying abroad?

 Study abroad programs are excellent opportunities to enhance the overall college experience.
-Learn more at uwosh.edu/oie/abroad.
+Learn more at uwosh.edu/oie/away.